bwolleb/rlgen/readme.md

 # rlgen
-A non-WYSIWYG, customizable, highly sugary syntax, document generator inspired by [noWord](https://github.com/mmuellersk/noWord) using reportlab as backend processor.
+A non-WYSIWYG, customizable, highly sugary syntax, document generator inspired by [noWord](https://github.com/mmuellersk/noWord) (from which certain portions of code are taken) using reportlab as backend processor.

 # Concept
-Similarly to a LaTeX document, the engine uses plain text input instructions and generate a consistent PDF document.
+Similarly to a LaTeX document, the engine uses plain text input instructions and generates a consistent PDF document.
 This allows to:

 - Use the generator in a headless environment / scripts
 - Easily keep track of the input files with versioning tools as they are structured plain text (git-able, commits, branches, pull-requests, etc)
 - Easily split the document in several input files and `include` them in a flexible way to keep the document organized and clean
+- Define include-able custom set of templates and styles that can be used in several documents, keeping a consistent look for all the documentation

 The inputs to provide to the engine is a list of so-called `blocks`, which are simple key-value maps (python dicts).
 Each one has a `type` which will be recognized and processed by a [module](core/modules) and can archieve the following purposes:

 - structural operations: configure engine, load modules, define page layouts, define font styles, ...
 - actual document content: insert titles, text, tables, lists, images, ...

-A set of templates is provided that defines the most common layouts and styles so that it is easy to create a simple document.
+A set of [templates](core/modules/Template/templates) is provided that define the most common layouts and styles so that it is easy to create a simple document.

 # Build process
 The build process is done in two stages:

 The "build" time when the engine processes a list of blocks using the available [modules](core/modules) and transforms them into reportlab blocks, called flowable objects.

 The "render" time when the reportlab engine uses the flowable objects and generates the final PDF document.
-This is usually done several times so that the indexing items, such as the table of content, is up to date with all the document content (like a LaTeX document).
+This is usually done several times so that the indexing items, such as the table of content, are up to date with all the document content (like a LaTeX document).

 # Dependencies
 To use it, you will need the following python packages: